midwinter1993/idelay/README.md

 - Timestamp: Nanosecond
 - Object ID: Unique ID of objects
-- Op type: `R/W/C` for Read/Write/Call
+- Op type: `R/W/Enter/Exit` for read, write and method call
-- Operand: Field name/Function signature
+- Operand: Field name/Function signature.
+This field is compacted into a constant pool; i.e., the operand field is an uid of real operands.
+See @ConstantPool
-- Location: Instrumentation point location in source code (used for debugging)
+- Location: Instrumentation point location in source code (used for debugging); *NOT* used now